Pallavi Saran Mathur

 heights.
 And even if, after all that, a student chooses some other profession

-instead of dance, the innate discipline, values and sensibility inculcated by
+instead of dance, the innate discipline, values and sensibility inculcated by the

-and all around her.
+in herself and all around her.